jhudson8/react-backbone/README.md

       mixins: ['modelChangeAware'],

       render: function() {
-        // will be called when ever this.props.model is changed }
+        // will be called any time this.props.model is changed }
     });
 ```